Should You Break Up Or Make Up?

 I've often joked that if life existed on other planets, there's a quick way to assess if the aliens are a more advanced lifeform than we humans.
 No, it doesn't have anything to do with asking to see their technology.
 We simply need to find out if there is dating on their planet.
 If these aliens don't have dating, it is proof they are a far more evolved species.

 Dating can really suck!

-I believe that often people even stay in bad relationships longer than they should because the fear of the pain of dating seems scarier than the pain of a bad relationship.
-People prefer to cling to the familiar - even when it's painful - rather than attempt to stretch themselves with the hope of expanding their happiness.
+I believe that often people even stay in bad relationships longer than they should, because the fear of the pain of dating seems scarier than the pain of a bad relationship.
+People prefer to cling to the familiar—even when it's painful—rather than attempting to stretch themselves with the hope of expanding their happiness.

-Before I encourage you to take the leap into the great unknown, I want to encourage you to take a good look at where you're at right now.
+Before you take the leap into the great unknown, I want to encourage you to take a good look at where you're at right now.

 And I don't mean looking at your partner through a magnifying lens.
 I mean looking at yourself in the mirror.

 If you break up with your partner without really looking at yourself in the mirror, you could be on your way to duplicating your love problems in your future relationships—just like in Groundhog Day—over and over.